shreevm/shreevm/README.md

 ---

- \> “Design intelligent systems that make sense and make a difference.”
+ \> Design intelligent systems that make sense and make a difference!